thomaswp/thomaswp.github.io/content/_index.md

           text: I developed a novel way to deliver short lectures *in the student's programming environment*.
           feature_icon: code-bracket-square
           features:
-            - Pause at any point and edit the code
+            - Pause at any point and edit the code.
-            - Mini coding assigmnets embeeded in the lecture
+            - Mini coding assigmnets embeeded in the lecture.
-            - Comprehension questions keep students engaged
+            - Comprehension questions keep students engaged.
           # Upload image to `assets/media/` and reference the filename here
-          image: build-website.png
+          image: cta/videos.png
+          button:
+            text: Check it out
+            url: project/jigsaw
         - title: Automated Hints and Feedback
           text: I developed data-driven hints and feedback that support students when they get stuck, using data from prior students.
           feature_icon: star
           features:
-            - Pause at any point and edit the code
+            - Pause at any point and edit the code.
-            - Mini coding assigmnets embeeded in the lecture
+            - Mini coding assigmnets embeeded in the lecture.
-            - Comprehension questions keep students engaged
+            - Comprehension questions keep students engaged.
-          image: build-website.png
+          image: cta/isnap.png
           button:
             text: Check it out
-            url: project/isnap
+            url: project/isnap.png
         - title: Code that Explains Itself
           text: I created a code visualization tool that directly links each line of code students write to output they see.
           feature_icon: play-circle
           features:
-            - Visualize iteration, even with complex nested loops
+            - Visualize iteration, even with complex nested loops.
-            - See how variables changes throughout execution
+            - See how variables changes throughout execution.
-            - Easily debug issues in your code
+            - Easily debug issues in your code.
-          image: build-website.png
+          image: cta/explainable.png
           button:
             text: Check it out
             url: project/explainable
-        - title: Learn Program Design
+        - title: Learning Program Design
-          text: Jigsaw lets students learn to design a function before they write code to implement it, so they can focus on learning important programming design patterns.
+          text: Jigsaw lets students design a function before they write code to implement it, so they can focus on learning important programming design patterns.
           feature_icon: puzzle-piece
           features:
-            - Compose solutions out of common code "recipes"
+            - Compose solutions out of common code "recipes".
-            - Visualize how code executes with different inputs
+            - Visualize how code executes with different inputs.
-            - Use your design to solve the problem with code
+            - Use your design to solve the problem with code.
-          image: build-website.png
+          image: cta/jigsaw.png
           button:
             text: Check it out
             url: project/jigsaw